 Each year, approximately 2 million people sustain an injury to the head.
 Though many of these injuries are minor, over half a million of them require hospitalization and unfortunately, every five minutes someone loses their life to a serious brain injury.
+Attorney Jim Dodson has represented clients for over 25 years who have suffered traumatic brain injuries.

 A traumatic brain injury (TBI) results from a direct blow to the head or significant force to the brain, as in sudden acceleration or deceleration, that causes damage to the individual neurons.
 Concussions are a commonly overlooked form of brain injury, but they can be quite serious.
 Concussions and other brain injuries can result in dramatic lifestyle changes for the injured person and their caregivers.

-Common Types of Trauma to the Brain
+Common Types of Brain Injury Trauma (TBI)

 Each and every brain injury is unique, but certain types of trauma show up again and again.
 Some of the most common types of brain injury are explained below.